Category: Lunch/Dinner | Prep Time: 10 mins | Cook Time: 30-40 mins

-Many countries around the world use plantains in traditional dishes, but our version comes from the Dominican Republic.
-Simple, yet full of flavor, the pork chops perfectly complement the caramelized plantains.
-If pork isn't to your taste, plantains go just as well with hearty fishes, such as swordfish or tuna, or beef.
+Plantains are a popular ingredient and staple in many traditional tropical dishes!
+Our recipe comes from the Dominican Republic, home to three SOS Children’s Villages.
+This simple dish is full of flavor, with the caramelized plantains perfectly complementing the pork chops.
+If pork isn’t to your taste, plantains go just as well with beef or hearty fishes, such as swordfish or tuna!

 - 4 plantains

-Rub the pork chops liberally with salt, pepper, and cumin and brown them well on both sides in a mixture of oil and butter over medium heat.
-Turn heat down to low, cover the pan and let the chops cook for about 20 minutes, until they are well done.
-Leave the heat going and transfer the chops to a warm oven to keep them heated.
+3. Turn the heat down to low, cover the pan and let the chops cook for about 20 minutes, until well done.
+Leave the heat going and transfer chops to a warm oven to keep them heated.

 Every donation helps us feed our SOS children across the globe!
 Join our cause!